Clinical Nutrition Admissions

 - Your GRE scores.
 (Scores are acceptable within five years of taking the exam.)
 Our GRE school code is 6686.

-The application deadline is March 1, but we encourage you to apply early if all of your materials are ready.
-We’re not able to review applications that arrive late or incomplete, so be sure to apply on time.
+The application deadline is February 15, but we encourage you to apply early if all of your materials are ready.
+We’re not able to review applications that arrive late or incomplete.
 Our Admissions Committee reviews applications after we receive them.
-You can call us at 214-648-1520 to find out where we are in the process.
 The new class each year begins its studies in September.
+For any questions you may have, contact us at 214-648-1520.

 After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed.
 If you’re selected, we’ll contact you to arrange a convenient interview time.
 During your visit, you’ll tour the program and meet with faculty.